NukeBase

 const { createUser } = await createClient();

-// Create a demo/anonymous account (no credentials)
+// Create a demo/anonymous account (no credentials) — logs in immediately

 const result = await createUser();